Is a Heat Pump Right for Me?

 Heat pumps have come a long way in energy efficiency and cost to operate.
-If you home does not use a heat pump currently, now's the time to consider if it's good choice for your home.
+If your home does not use a heat pump currently, now's the time to consider if it's a good choice for your home.

 Heat pumps offer numerous advantages, with their basic function being one of the most notable.
 They work by catching hot air and moving it from one place to another, thereby warming cold areas and cooling hot ones.
 As the heat moves, the pump increases indoor comfort without sacrificing efficiency.
 Air-source pumps are the most prevalent option, and they use the air surrounding outdoor and indoor units to capture and disperse heat.